HackerExperience/specs/hackerexperience2/contributing.md

 - Now we will guide you according to how you can/want to help.

-## I want to...
+# I want to...

-### Create a discussion, report a bug, request a feature:
+## Create a discussion, report a bug, request a feature:

 - Go to Maniphest
 - On the upper right corner, click "Create task".
-Select the type of task (Feature Request, Ask, ..
-TODO)
+Select the type of task (Feature Request, Ask a question, ...).
+If you can't find a correct type, select "Custom Task".
 - Type what you want to report/discuss.
-- (optional) Add projects related to the task
+- (optional) Add projects related to the task.
+Start typing something related and see if Phabricator finds any.
 - Click on "Create task"

-### Ask something
+## Ask something

 - If it's something that needs proper discussion, review or approval, create a task (see 1).
 - TODO: ponder?